ccoutant/dwarf-locations/005-locations-on-stack.md

 Place the contents of old section 2.6.1.1.3 here.

+_Remove_ the first paragraph:

+> A register location consists of a register name operation, which
+> represents a piece or all of an object located in a given register.

 _Remove_ the non-normative text:

 > _A register location description must stand alone as the entire